Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: Bounds on bilinear terms

 The configuration of vectors $\xi, \xi-\eta, \eta$ will determine whether we can use integration by parts or normal form.
 As we can already see, the three vectors are related, and hence we can group the configurations into some cases amenable for our analysis. \begin{lemma} Assume that $p \leq \min\{p_1, p_2\} - 10$.
 Then on the support of $\chi_h$ there holds that $p+k < p_1 + k_1 - 4$, and thus $p_2 + k_2 - 2 \leq p_1 + k_1 \leq p_2 + k_2 + 2$.
 Moreover, either one of the following options holds: \begin{enumerate} \item $|k_1 - k_2| \leq 4$, and thus also $|p_1 - p_2| \leq 6$, \item $k_2 < k_1 - 4$ then $|k - k_1| \leq 2$ and $p_1 \leq p_2 - 2$, so that $p \leq p_1 - 10 \leq p_2 - 12$, \item $k_1 < k_2 - 4$ then $|k - k_2| \leq 2$ and $p_2 \leq p_1 - 2$, so that $p \leq p_2 - 10 \leq p_1 - 12$. \end{enumerate} \end{lemma} \begin{proof} See \cite[Lemma 5.8]{GPW}. \end{proof}

 Similar results hold with $p,p_1,p_2$ permuted, and also with $q,q_1,q_2$ instead of $p,p_1,p_2$, as the proof only uses how the vectors are located.
-We add one more type of case where we have two small $p$'s and one large $p$, which was missing from \cite{GPW} (see their errata).
+We add one more type of case where we have two small $p$'s and one large $p$ (or similarly with $q$'s).

 \begin{lemma} Assume that $p_1, p_2 \leq p - 15$ and $|p_1 - p_2| \leq 2$.
 Then on the support of $\chi_h$, there holds that $k_1, k_2 \geq k + 6$, $|k_1 - k_2| \leq 2$, and $|k_1+p_1 - k_2-p_2| \leq 4$, $k_2+p_2 \geq k+p - 2$.